Our Vision for Music –

 * develop an understanding of the history of music.

-In Key Stage 1 we allow children to express sound using their voices as well as experimenting with a range of tuned and untuned musical instruments.
+In Key Stage 1 we encourage children to express sound using their voices as well as experimenting with a range of tuned and untuned musical instruments.

 The skills that are taught can be found here.

 Although music is taught discretely, it is also integrated through lots of our curriculum.
 Songs and singing can be found in family services and festivals such as Harvest, Easter services and Christmas performances.
-As well as this, some Key Stage 2 children are taught brass.
+As well as this, some Key Stage 2 children are taught brass and guitar.